-2011; Patterson, Nestor, & Rogers, 2007; Ralph, Jefferies, Patterson, & Rogers, 2017; Rogers et al., 2004).
-These supra-modal representations capture conceptual similarities that define semantic categories (Binder & Desai, 2011; Patterson et al., 2007) (see Huth, de Heer, Griffiths, Theunissen, and Gallant (2016) for a cortical atlas of twelve semantic categories by means of voxel-wise modeled fMRI-data).
-Neuro-anatomically, the anterior temporal lobe of the language dominant hemisphere has been identified as the higherlevel convergence area in multiple studies (Patterson et al., 2007; Ralph, Sage, Jones, & Mayberry, 2010; Visser & Ralph, 2011), although Binder and Desai (2011) argue that there are multiple critical semantic hubs in the lateral and ventral temporal cortex and in the inferior parietal lobe.
+Semantic processing, or the ability to store and access the knowledge we acquired through life experiences, is a fundamental aspect of human communication (Binder, Desai, Graves, & Conant, 2009).
+The term "semantics" was first introduced by Michel Bréal as "science of the meanings of words and of the changes in their meaning" (Bréal, 1883).
+For years, neuroscientists have been interested in the neural correlates of verbal semantic processing, especially at the cortical level.
+Concerning semantic word comprehension, several neurocognitive theories propose that meaning is grounded in the perception, action and affective systems of the brain (Binder & Desai, 2011; Garagnani & Pulvermüller, 2016; Pulvermüller & Fadiga, 2010).
+For example, the hub and spoke model suggests the existence of modality-specific association areas (spokes), storing sensorimotor and affective information, and a higher-level convergence area (hub), integrating the modality-specific information to form supramodal representations (Binder & Desai, 2011; Patterson, Nestor, & Rogers, 2007; Ralph, Jefferies, Patterson, & Rogers, 2017; Rogers, et al., 2004).
+These supra-modal representations capture conceptual similarities that define semantic categories (Binder & Desai, 2011; Patterson, et al., 2007) (see Huth, de Heer, Griffiths, Theunissen, and Gallant (2016) for a cortical atlas of twelve semantic categories by means of voxel-wise modeled fMRI-data).
+Neuro-anatomically, the anterior temporal lobe of the language dominant hemisphere has been identified as the higher-level convergence area in multiple studies (Patterson, et al., 2007; Ralph, Sage, Jones, & Mayberry, 2010; Visser & Ralph, 2011), although Binder and Desai (2011) argue that there are multiple critical semantic hubs in the lateral and ventral temporal cortex and in the inferior parietal lobe.
 Besides the organization of semantic knowledge, control processes are needed in order to retrieve and select the appropriate information based on contextual demands.
-These processes have been linked to the anterior and posterior parts of the inferior frontal cortex (Devlin, Matthews, & Rushworth, 2003; Gold, Balota, Kirchhoff, & Buckner, 2005; Thompson-Schill, Bedny, & Goldberg, 2005; Whitney, Kirk, O'sullivan, Lambon Ralph, & Jefferies, 2010).
-Badre and colleagues specified that controlled semantic retrieval relies on the anterior IFG (BA 47), whereas the mid-posterior IFG (BA45) is critical for semantic selection processes (Badre, Poldrack, Pare-Blagoev, Insler, & Wagner, 2005; Badre & Wagner, 2007).
+These processes have been linked to the inferior frontal gyrus (BA45/47) and the prefrontal cortex (Devlin, Matthews, & Rushworth, 2003; Gold, Balota, Kirchhoff, & Buckner, 2005; Thompson-Schill, Bedny, & Goldberg, 2005; Whitney, Kirk, O'sullivan, Lambon Ralph, & Jefferies, 2010).

 In semantic comprehension at sentence level, similar interactions between frontal and temporo-parietal structures have been documented.
 A reference can be made to the dual-route model of Hickok and Poeppel (Hickok & Poeppel, 2007), who propose two ventral and two parallel dorsal pathways (Friederici, 2012; Friederici & Gierhan, 2013) in which a bi-directional flow of information (bottom-up/top-down) is suggested (Friederici & Gierhan, 2013).
 This flow of information is provided by specific white matter fiber bundles, connecting frontal, temporal, parietal and occipital areas (see Catani and de Schotten (2012) for anatomical details).
-Especially the ventral inferior fronto-occipital fasciculus (IFOF), connecting inferior frontal and superior temporal cortices, has been consistently linked to support semantic organization and control (Almairac, Herbet, Moritz-Gasser, de Champfleur, & Duffau, 2015; Berwick, Friederici, Chomsky, & Bolhuis, 2013).
-However, a contribution of the dorsal arcuate fasciculus has also been reported (Leclercq et al., 2010; Rilling et al., 2008; Welcome & Joanisse, 2014).
+Especially the inferior fronto-occipital fasciculus (IFOF), connecting inferior frontal and superior temporal cortices, has been linked consistently to the support of semantic organization and control (Almairac, Herbet, Moritz-Gasser, de Champfleur, & Duffau, 2015; Berwick, Friederici, Chomsky, & Bolhuis, 2013).
+However, a contribution of the arcuate fasciculus has also been reported (Leclercq, et al., 2010; Rilling, et al., 2008; Welcome & Joanisse, 2014).